Kannada Wedding Traditions: Rituals, Meaning & Modern Twists

 Farmhouse and Destination Settings

 While traditional Kannada weddings were held in kalyana mantapas (wedding halls) or temples, a growing number of Bangalore couples are choosing farmhouse venues along Kanakapura Road or destination settings in Coorg, Mysore, and Chikmagalur.
+For example, the Karnataka State Tourism Development Corporation lists several heritage properties that now double as wedding destinations.
 These settings allow for personalised decor, outdoor mandaps, and a relaxed multi-day celebration that blends ceremony with hospitality.
-For a deeper look at destination options, explore our guide to Kodava wedding traditions in Coorg.
+For a deeper look at destination options, explore our guide to Kodava wedding traditions in Coorg, or see the full destination wedding in Coorg guide for venue pricing and logistics.
+Couples drawn to the coast should also consider Udupi's beach and temple venues, where Tulu Bunt traditions and Shivalli Brahmin ceremonies add a distinctly coastal Karnataka flavour.

 Fusion Decor